kuljotSB/AzureAIwithAKSandACA/lab4_configMap_and_AKV/configMaps.md

   -d '{"message": "Hello, can you help me with Azure OpenAI?"}'
 ```

-Now that the application containerized and confirmed to be running locally, we can push it to a container registry.
+Now that the application is containerized and confirmed to be running locally, we can push it to a container registry.
 In this case, we will use Azure Container Registry (ACR).

 Run the following commands to get the name of the ACR and login.
 ```bash